alimeshkat/hack-to-kotlin/ReadMe.md

 ![](recipes/sources/png/HackToKotlinLogo.png)

+## About this project

+This project is created to help Java developers to learn how to use Kotlin with Spring Boot.
+It contains a set of `recipes` that will guide you through the process of converting a Java application to Kotlin and making it non-blocking.

 **We assume that you already have some basic knowledge of Kotlin, but want to go beyond that and learn how to use it with the Spring Boot framework.
-This workshop is here to help you with that.**
+This project is here to help you with that.
+The goal of this project was not to explain the various Spring Boot modules.**

-Note: *This project was created as part of the hands-on part of the hack-to-kotlin workshop.
-You may use it outside the context of the workshop.*

-## About this workshop

-In this workshop, you will start by migrating a Java Spring Boot Rest service to Kotlin by following recipes.
-In these recipes, we will cover:
+## The Recipes

+### Java to Kotlin

+The first set of recipes explain step-by-step what needs to be done to migrate a Java Spring Boot project to Kotlin.
+Follow the recipes  [here](recipes/1.java-to-kotlin/0-intro) in the correct order, and you will be able to convert the Java code to Kotlin in no time!

+#### Goals:

 - Best practices of using Kotlin
-- Kotlin utilities available out-of-the-box
+- Kotlin's utilities available out-of-the-box
 - Pitfalls of converting Java code directly to Kotlin
 - Kotlin's interoperability with Java
 - Neat Kotlin features
 - And more!

-## What this workshop is not

-Please keep in mind that the goal of this workshop is not to explain Java, Spring Boot modules, or any other tool or library, but rather to expand on certain aspects that come into play when gradually migrating a Java Spring Boot project to Kotlin.
-Also, please note that this workshop does not cover what Spring offers.
-We want to give you a taste of what ispossible and later extend it based on requests from the community.
-This workshop is not perfect, but with your help, we can improve it.

-## The Recipes

-### Start converting Java-To-Kotlin
+### Blocking to non-blocking

+In the second set of recipes we will refactor our blocking application to a non-blocking one.
+We will use `Kotlin Coroutines` and `Spring Reactor` to achieve this.
-The first recipes in this workshop explain step-by-step what needs to be done to migrate the Java code.
-Follow the recipes  [here](recipes/1.java-to-kotlin/Intro.md) in the correct order, and you will be able to convert the Java code to Kotlin in no time!
+Follow the recipes [here](recipes/2.blocking-to-non-blocking/0-intro) in the correct order, and learn how to convert a blocking application to a non-blocking one!

+#### Goals:

+- Using Kotlin Coroutines with Spring Boot
+- Bridging the gap between imperative and reactive programming models

 ---